 Opening August 29, 2015

-Did you know that the son of two runaway slaves helped draft the patent for Alexander Graham Bell’s telephone design and worked with Thomas Edison, improving his lightbulb with the addition of a carbon filament?
+Did you know that the son of two runaway slaves created the drawings for Alexander Graham Bell’s telephone design and was instrumental in the development of the early electric lighting industry?
 Chances are, most people are familiar with the names Bell and Edison, but far fewer are familiar with Lewis Latimer.
 African American innovators and inventors have influenced and contributed to the development of fields as diverse as agriculture, medicine, hair care, engineering, home security, and domestic life.
 In August 2015, the museum will open an exhibit that will explore the history of African American invention and innovation by highlighting key individuals and their contributions to various disciplines.
 Objects and interactive elements will expand visitors’ knowledge of African Americans’ contributions to the development of American innovation.

 “The color of the skin is in no way connected with the strength of the mind or intellectual powers.”